nashingofteeth/nashingofteeth.github.io/src/videos/220326_leaving_it_behind.md

 permalink: false
 margin_left: 20
 ---
-in the springtime of my life, a river sounds
+in the springtime of my life a river sounds